bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sitter.md

 * He received a Bachelor's Degree in 1897 and left for Cape Town in the summer of that year arriving in August.
 * It was at Gill's suggestion that de Sitter also worked towards his doctorate studying heliometer observations of Jupiter's moons which had been made by Gill in 1891.
 * After de Sitter returned to Groningen in 1899 he was appointed as an assistant in the Astronomical Laboratory and also continued to work towards his doctorate, advised by Kapteyn.
-* On 6 December 1898 de Sitter had married Eleonora Suermondt in Cape Town, South Africa.
 * Eleonora was born in Surabaya, the second largest city in the Dutch East Indies, and she had met de Sitter in the Cape where she was working as a school teacher.
-* Let us record a few details of the lives of two of these children at this point.
 * Lamoraal Ulbo de Sitter became well-known as a structural geologist and died in Nistelrode in 1980.
 * Aernout de Sitter served as director of the Bosscha Observatory in Lembang, Dutch East Indies.
 * After the Japanese invasion of the Dutch East Indies he was arrested and put into a detention camp where he died on 5 September 1944.
 * Hendricus Gerardus van de Sande Bakhuyzen had been Professor of Astronomy and Director of the University Observatory at the University of Leiden from his appointment in 1872.
-* De Sitter was appointed to the chair of astronomy while Ernest-Frederich van de Sande Bakhuyzen, H G van de Sande Bakhuyzen's brother, was appointed as Director of the Observatory.
 * On taking up the chair, de Sitter gave his inaugural lecture on The New Methods in Celestial Mechanics.
 * E F van de Sande Bakhuyzen died in 1918 and in the following year de Sitter was appointed Director of the Leiden Observatory in addition to his professorship.
 * He undertook a complete reorganisation of astronomy at Leiden dividing it into three divisions: Fundamental Astronomy of position or astrometry; Astrophysics; and Celestial Mechanics or theoretical astronomy.